 sell your flat, you will need to pay some fees for the sale transaction.
 You will also need to settle some payments relating to your flat before you complete the sale of your flat.

-All resale application fees have to be submitted online either via ResaleNet system or e-Resale system.
-Depending on the flat type, the fees payable by buyers and sellers are as follows:-
+All resale application fees have to be paid online either via the Estate Agent Toolkit or the e-Resale system.
+Depending on the flat type, the fees payable by buyers and sellers are as follows:

-- Payment has to be made either by credit card for submissions via the e-Resale system.
-For submissions via ResaleNet system, payment has to be made by GIRO.
+- Payment will have to be made by credit card for submissions through the e-Resale system.
+For submissions through the Estate Agent Toolkit, payment must be made by GIRO.

 Find out more on the submission procedures of resale application

 Legal Fees for Sellers in a Resale Transaction

 If you are engaging the HDB to act for you in the sale transaction, you may work out an estimate of the legal fees payable

 appointing the HDB to act for you in the sale of your flat.

 If you had taken a mortgage loan to finance the purchase of your existing flat and have not settled the mortgage loan in full, the outstanding mortgage loan amount will be deducted from your resale price.
 It is therefore important that you know your outstanding mortgage loan amount.